JoelNiklaus/LegalDatasets/finetune/online_terms_of_service/Dataset_Card.md

 ### Curation Rationale

 The EU legislation is published in all official languages.
-This multilingualism comes with costs and challenges, such as cross-linguistical interpretability.
+This multilingualism comes with costs and challenges, such as limited cross-linguistical interpretability.
 The EU has refrained from regulating languages in which standard terms in consumer contracts should be drafted, allowing for differing approaches to emerge in various jurisdictions.
 Consumer protection authorities and non-governmental organizations in Europe tend to operate only in their respective languages.
 Therefore, consumer protection technologies are needed that are capable of dealing with multiple languages.
 The dataset at hand can be used for the automated detection of unfair clauses in ToS which, in most cases, are available in multiple languages.
+(Drawzeski et al., 2021)

 ### Source Data

 #### Initial Data Collection and Normalization

 *"The analysed ToS were retrieved from the [Claudette pre-existing corpus](http://claudette.eui.eu/ToS.zip), covering 100 English ToS (Lippi et al., 2019; Ruggeri et al., 2021).
 Such terms mainly concern popular digital services provided to consumers, including leading online platforms (such as search engines and social media).
-The predominant language of drafting of these ToS is English, with differing availability of corre- sponding ToS in other languages.
+The predominant language of drafting of these ToS is English, with differing availability of corresponding ToS in other languages.
 To carry out the present study, the ultimate 25 ToS were selected on the basis of three main criteria: a) their availability in the four selected languages; b) the possibility of identifying a correspondence between the different versions, given their publication date; and c) the similarity of their structure (e.g. number of clauses, sections, etc.).
 To illustrate, while ToS in both German and Italian were identified for 63 out of the 100 ToS contained in the pre-existing Claudette training corpus, Polish versions were found for only 42 of these 63 ToS.
 Out of the 42 ToS available in the four languages, we selected those with the more closely corresponding versions based on criteria b) and c) above.
 Perfect correspondence across the 4 languages, however, could not be achieved for all 25 ToS."* (Drawzeski et al., 2021)

 #### Who are the source language producers?

-The ToS are produced by lawyers??????
+The source language producers are likely to be lawyers.

 ### Annotations

 #### Annotation process

 The dataset at hand is described (Drawzeski et al., 2021).
 The ToS of the dataset were retrieved from the pre-existing and mono-lingual (English) Claudette corpus which is described in (Lippi et al., 2019).
-(Drawzeski et al., 2021) *“investigate methods for automatically transferring the annotations made on ToS in the context of the Claudette project onto the corresponding versions of the same documents in a target language, where such resources and expertise may be lacking.”* Therefore, in the following, we will present the annotation process for the Claudette corpus as described in (Lippi et al., 2019).
+Drawzeski et al. (2021) *“investigate methods for automatically transferring the annotations made on ToS in the context of the Claudette project onto the corresponding versions of the same documents in a target language, where such resources and expertise may be lacking.”* Therefore, in the following, we will present the annotation process for the Claudette corpus as described in (Lippi et al., 2019).

 *”The corpus consists of 50 relevant on-line consumer contracts, i.e., ToS of on-line platforms.
 Such contracts were selected among those offered by some of the major players in terms of number of users, global relevance, and time the service was established.
 Such contracts are usually quite detailed in content, are frequently updated to reflect changes both in the service and in the applicable law, and are often available in different versions for different jurisdictions.
 Given multiple versions of the same contract, we selected the most recent version available on-line to European customers.
 The mark-up was done in XML by three annotators, which jointly worked for the formulation of the annotation guidelines.
 The whole annotation process included several revisions, where some corrections were also suggested by an analysis of the false positives and false negatives retrieved by the initial machine learning prototypes.
 Due to the large interaction among the annotators during this process, in order to assess inter-annotation agreement, a further test set consisting of 10 additional contracts was tagged, following the final version of the guidelines. […] We produced an additional test set consisting of 10 more annotated contracts.
 Such documents were independently tagged by two distinct annotators who had carefully studied the guidelines.
 In order to quantitatively measure the inter-annotation agreement, for this test set we computed the standard Cohen’s 𝜅 metric […] which resulted to be 0.871 […].”*